 Tomatoes are a point of contention in bravas sauce recipes.
 Some claim the sauce should contain tomatoes.
-Others say tomatoes have no place in the sauce, and that smoked paprika alone should give the sauce its color.
-For this recipe, I used a little tomato paste to help with the consistency of the sauce, as well as to add color and umami.
+Others say tomatoes have no place in the sauce and that smoked paprika alone should give the sauce its color.
+For this recipe, I used a little tomato paste to improve sauce consistency, color, and umami.

-- Extra virgin olive oil: EVOO is one of the most important ingredients in this sauce — we use 1/4 cup of it!
-And it does affect the flavor, so try to use the best quality olive oil you can.
-Since this is a Spanish recipe, I opted for our Hojiblanca Spanish Extra Virgin Olive Oil.
-This fruity, bitter, slightly pungent oil works well in this recipe.
+- Extra virgin olive oil: Since this is a Spanish recipe, I opted for our Hojiblanca Spanish Extra Virgin Olive Oil.
+This fruity, bitter, slightly peppery oil works well in this recipe.

 - Garlic cloves: Slice up some garlic to cook in the olive oil and infuse it with garlicky flavor.
-You’ll need to remove the garlic once it’s cooked, which is why we slice, not mince, it here.
+You’ll need to remove the garlic once it’s cooked, which is why we slice, rather than mince it.

 - Tomato paste: While absent from some salsa brava recipes, you’ll find tomato in most modern iterations of the sauce.
 Tomato paste not only adds vibrant color to the sauce, but it also adds some acidity and umami.

-- Smoked paprika: Another key ingredient in bravas sauce, smoked paprika acts as the main flavor-maker.
-It provides depth and a very subtle heat.
+- Smoked paprika is the main flavor-maker.
+It provides depth and a subtle heat.
 I use our Smoked Spanish Paprika in this recipe, since most of the heat comes from red pepper flakes.
-However, if you’re a fan of spicy foods, you could try our Hot Smoked Spanish Paprika in addition to the red pepper flakes for a stronger kick.

 - Crushed pepper flakes: I used a teaspoon of red pepper flakes, but you can use more or less depending on your preference.